Simhyeon/r4d/docs/meta.md

 ### Changes

+* [x] Warn readin when relay is on.
+For sanity reason
 * [x] Now relay and read to doesn't truncate a file
 * [x] Now raw include doesn't pause but escape : More efficient + can handle possible breaking rad codes